 Flaine is one of our favourite ski-in ski-out resorts for families.
 Purpose-built and divided into part levels with a car-free centre, it’s easy to get around and very child-friendly.
 Wherever you stay, you’ll be located near the lifts where you can access 265km of pistes that make up the Grand Massif ski area.
 There’s skiing for all abilities.
 And the snow record is superb.
 Modern in style, Flaine ski resort is a cheerful place with plenty on offer besides skiing, including ice skating, indoor climbing and bowling.

 At 2,035m high, Sestriére enjoys a prime location for fantastic snow.
 Most accommodation is right on the slopes, making this one of the best ski-in ski-out resorts in Italy.
 With access to the expansive Milky Way ski area.
 Skiers of all levels will be spoilt for choice here, with 400km of pistes to explore.
 Fancy a break from Italy?
 You can even head over to France by ski, flying down wide, open runs into Sauze d’Oulx, Claviere and Mongenèvre.
 Off the slopes life is relaxed and a little quieter than some other resorts, but there are several nice bars for a beer in the afternoon sun.
 And if you want to head into the forest, husky sledding is available for a snowy adventure with a difference.

 Think peaceful, traditional Tyrolean charm – that’s Obergurgl in a nutshell.
 At 1,930m it’s pleasingly high and snow-sure without being purpose-built.
-It’s a great choice for ski-in ski-out convenience, with lots of very nice hotels right on the slopes, as well as chalets and apartments.
+It’s a great choice for ski-in ski-out convenience in Austria, with lots of very nice hotels right on the slopes, as well as chalets and apartments.
 Minutes after breakfast is over, you’ll be gliding across snow, heading towards tree-lined runs and large cruising pistes.
 Excellent nursery slopes and a superb ski school make this a good choice for families – there’s even the option to go horse riding in an indoor arena if they fancy a day off the slopes.
 The village is pretty and laid back.
 It’s by no means a big party town, but there’s still some great après on offer for those so inclined.